khengsoo/DIY-Flow-Photometric-Analyzer/libraries/README.md

 3. matplotlib

 To install the required Python libraries, open your terminal or command prompt and run:

+`pip install pandas pyserial matplotlib`

+If you are using Jupyter Notebook, you can install them directly inside a notebook cell by running:

-'pip install pandas pyserial matplotlib
+`!pip install pandas pyserial matplotlib`